New Zealand Study Visa: Step-by-Step Guide for Indian Students 2025

 If you plan to take multiple programs—like an English course followed by a diploma—this visa lets you study up to three consecutive courses on a single visa.

-To apply for either visa, you’ll first need to get accepted by an institution that’s approved by the New Zealand Qualifications Authority (NZQA).
+To apply for either visa, you must have an Offer of Place from a New Zealand education provider approved by Immigration New Zealand .
 Once you have your Offer of Place, you’re ready to start the application process.

 How to Apply for a New Zealand Study Visa – Step-by-Step